ampatspell/tiny/README.md

-# Arduboy Sprite and Scene editor
+# Arduboy sprite and scene editor